English GP Econs Maths Pre-IB Maths

 How to score A1 for O-Level English?

 Master all four components — editing, situational writing, continuous writing, and comprehension.
 Focus on grammar accuracy, vocabulary range, and structured argumentation.
-The SHARP Method (See the question type, Hit the right framework, Apply it correctly, Refine through feedback, Practise via retrieval) deploys paper-matched frameworks (Core Move, CAPS, P-E-E-L, RAWCP, STAMP CARD) at step H so your child has the right precision tool for every paper section.
+The SHARP Method (See the question type, Hit the right framework, Apply it correctly, Refine through feedback, Practise via retrieval) deploys paper-matched frameworks (FLIP/EIL, CAPS, P-E-E-L, RAWCP, STAMP CARD) at step H so your child has the right precision tool for every paper section.

 Is English tuition necessary for O-Levels?